a-n-rose/a-n-rose.github.io/_posts/2019-02-06-python-train-cnn-lstm-speech-features.md

 ![Imgur](https://i.imgur.com/mjtew0l.png)
 #### Krishna Vedala [CC BY-SA 3.0 (http://creativecommons.org/licenses/by-sa/3.0/)], via Wikimedia Commons

 The Mel scale puts into perspective human perception of frequencies: some frequencies we pay more attention to than others.
-(Would you be surprised if we paid more attention to frequency changes in the levels  of speech than those at the level of a screetching car?)
+(Would you be surprised if we paid more attention to frequency changes at the levels  of speech than those at the level of a screetching car?)

 By applying the mel scale, as well as the logarthimic scale (i.e. turning the (linear) power domain to the (non-linear) decibel domain), to the STFT, we get mel filterbank energies!